Sergsxm/UIBundle/README.md

 Each tree entity has a parent field and the order field.
 Value of the parent field can be a parent entity or integer ID (set by configuration).
 Value of the order field is an integer.

+There is also nested set interface \Sergsxm\UIBundle\Classes\TreeNSInterface that extends TreeInterface.
+This interface has additionaly methods to set level, left and right keys for nested set algorithms.

 Item entity for OrderForm must implements \Sergsxm\UIBundle\Classes\OrderInterface.

 Each order list entity has a order filed.